petlove/lemur/README.md

 APP_ENV={{APP_ENV}}
 ```
 OBS: Don't put `''` in your keys, like `'{{APP_ENV}}'`.
+OBS 2: You can set many files to update with a single `.env.lemur` file

 After create this file, you should run the builder task: